Holography vs. Scale Separation: Scale Separation and the Decoupling Test

 To test this condition, in Section~\ref{uplift} we developed a general method for constructing black brane geometries from any AdS theory.
 Briefly, a black brane corresponds to a scalar field solution with two spatial infinities.
 At one end, the scalar field stabilizes at a critical point of the potential, giving rise to an AdS throat.
 At the other end, the scalar field runs off to infinity, corresponding to the asymptotic region far from the brane.
 These solutions can be described by scalar field theory coupled to gravity in a lower-dimensional effective theory obtained by dimensional reduction over the transverse directions.
 The reduced metric takes the form

 Since the scalar field diverges as \( x \rightarrow \infty \), the asymptotic behavior of the scalar potential determines whether the extremal black brane can admit a decoupling limit.
-In particular, we show that the existence of a decoupling limit implies that the scalar potential must satisfy
+In particular, we show that the existence of a decoupling limit implies that the scalar potential must satisfy the Asymptotic No-Scale Separation condition

-in some infinite distance direction of the field space.
-This means the scalar potential cannot decay faster than \( m^{2+\epsilon} \) for some positive $\epsilon$ in all infinite-distance directions, which is precisely what is required to \textit{violate} the Asymptotic No-Scale Separation condition.
+which as we explained in Section~\ref{ANSS} implies that the scalar potential cannot decay faster than \( m^{2} \) in the direction of steepest descent of $\Lambda_s$.
 Therefore, we conclude that the existence of a decoupling limit implies that the Asymptotic No-Scale Separation condition must be satisfied.

 For AdS spaces that can be constructed in string theory, we show that if a given construction violates the Asymptotic No-Scale Separation condition, then the CFT dual to that AdS cannot be realized as a worldvolume theory of a brane in string theory.
 This is a highly non-trivial result, since the completeness of string theory for SCFTs has been extensively and successfully used to classify conformal field theories across different dimensions and with varying amounts of supersymmetry.